Planning your wedding photography

 To this last point, I do sometimes like to manipulate the light I am working with in order to enhance the images, so don’t be surprised if I draw curtains or block the light in some way.
 If I do this, it’s purely to complement the mood of the image I am envisioning.
 I say this more for moms and other people in the room who might think I am a bit crazy.
 You need to trust me on this one!

-Most of the time, the guys really want very little interaction with the photographer ahead of time.
-That being said, there is a lot of great potential for some cool photographs as the guys hang out and get ready.
+Most of the time, the guys really want very little interaction with the photographer ahead of time, but there is always a lot of great potential for some cool photographs as the guys hang out and get ready.
 I will chat with you about this ahead of time to see what your preferences are, but even 5 minutes with the guys once they’re in their suits will provide some great photos for the album.
-That being said, if the guys want to spend more time taking photos, that is great news!
+Of course, if the guys want to spend more time taking photos, that is great news!

 I’ve written a pretty in-depth blog post about the pro’s and cons of the ‘first look’ over here.
 If this is something you’re considering, you might want to give it a read.